tilschuenemann/tmdb-async-movies/README.md

 ## Features

-`movieparse` is a lazy utility for fetching bulk movie data from [TMDB](https://www.themoviedb.org/) using movie release year and title.
-It has both an Python API and CLI.
+`movieparse` is an asynchronous utility for fetching bulk movie data from [TMDB](https://www.themoviedb.org/) using movie title and optionally release year.
+It has both a Python API and a CLI.

+Distinction from other packages, `movieparse`:

+- focuses on fetching movies only.
+- can write metadata as CSV files, but is also keeps them within the movieparse object.
+- makes all API requests asynchronously and is therefore very fast.
+- casts all metadata dtypes so you don't have to.
+- can uses multiple sources of input and is easily extendable, as long as the input features movie title and release year.

 ## Requirements